RishabhRD/450DSA/search/important.md

 Here we can use stable\_sort and bitset<32>::count().
 However that is O(n log(n)).
 However, we can see that bit count can be between 0 to 31.
 So, we did better.
 That is counting sort.

+22.cc : kth ele of 2 sorted array

+Here binary search over k is awesome and it should be done in very robust fashion.
+It is not only about binary search of k.
+But also about writing code in better way.
+Realize that we need to bsearch over how many elements we can pick from first array.